thanhuwe8/mladv/README.md

 mladv
 =====

-The goal of mladv is to ...
+mladv is a r package used to clean, convert and analyze the financial data.
+It also provides various tools to apply machine learning to financial data.

 Installation
 ------------